What is Manganese?

 I don’t recommended manganese supplementation as there are many foods you can obtain this mineral from.
 Supplementing isolated nutrients especially without knowing your levels from and HTMA can shift the balance of your other minerals.

-Cinnamon, cloves, raspberries, spinach, nettles and red raps were leaf are also great sources of this under-appreciated mineral!
+- Cinnamon, cloves, raspberries, spinach, nettles and red raspberry leaf are also great sources of this under-appreciated mineral!

 Manganese and HTMA: